vsolovyov/blog/content/good-webcams.md

 quality, but we don't have this tech yet.
 Any smartphone with a good camera has that camera with an ugly protruding lens as a thickest part of the phone.

-So, if you want something better than notebook's webcam, you can go get some Logitech webcam with an image quality going back to 2012.
+So, if you want something better than a notebook's webcam, you can go get some Logitech webcam with an image quality going back to 2012.
 It’s still better than a laptop, but nowhere close to current smartphones.